 Those experiencing this condition should seek medical treatment.
 With proper treatment the condition can be stopped and in some cases even reversed a bit.

 If you’ve made it this far and are still wondering the answer to this much-asked question, we don’t have a lot of great news for you.
-Despite a wealth of products on the market claiming to speed the rate of your hair growth, the scientific evidence of this is very limited.
+Despite a wealth of products on the market claiming to speed the rate of your hair growth, and even if there are claims that essential oils promote hair growth, the scientific evidence is very limited.

 To be fair, though, hair breakage is one of the leading reasons that limits the ability for hair to grow at its maximum speed.
 So in theory, products that strengthen your hair follicles could lead to slightly faster hair growth by limiting how much breakage occurs.